 Gazpacho is a cold, blended Spanish soup of raw vegetables that came from the southern Andalusia region of Spain.
 Popular in both Spain and Portugal, it’s served most often during the hot and sultry summer months.

-Gazpacho typically contains tomatoes, cucumbers, onions, garlic, bell peppers, olive oil, and wine vinegar.
+A classic Gazpacho recipe typically contains tomatoes, cucumbers, onions, garlic, bell peppers, olive oil, and wine vinegar.
 Stale bread is often blended in as a thickening agent, though my mom’s version was topped with homemade croutons instead.

 Now there are numerous varieties of “gazpacho,” most being cold blended soups with either a fruit or vegetable base.